julio-0/yt4-youtube-data-api/README.md

-This project was described at the video below:
+This project was detailed in the video below:

 https://www.youtube.com/watch?v=HaeHy8ayCYg